AI Consciousness Books That Take the Question Seriously

 But there is another reason, and I think it matters just as much.
 Consciousness stories allow science fiction to remain grand in scale while becoming intimate in effect.
 The stakes might involve civilisation, but the drama often comes down to a single mind asking: am I still myself?
 Can I trust my perceptions?
 What do I owe another being if it really is conscious?

-The competitive landscape of AI and consciousness fiction
+The competitive landscape of AI consciousness books

 Why the theme works so well in post-singularity fiction